dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 # WebSDR Client specially for the es'hail-2 Satellite
-a web based SDR program made for the SDRplay RSP1a
+a web based SDR program made for the SDRplay RSP1a and RTL-SDR

 # made for LINUX ONLY !